marcushaddon/tips-tipper-service/README.md

-x Update TipperRepo methods for new DB shit x BAD: Can only fetch tippers due to required next_scheduled_lte x build GET, PATCH, POST, DELETE routes
-- change phoneNumber field to just be id (it will be the phone nymber for tippers and guid for recipients) x create PATCH update users route x create batch PUT and PATCH users methods
+x Update TipperRepo methods for new DB shit x BAD: Can only fetch tippers due to required next_scheduled_lte x build GET, PATCH, POST, DELETE routes xx change phoneNumber field to just be id (it will be the phone nymber for tippers and guid for recipients) x create PATCH update users route x create batch PUT and PATCH users methods
-- actually text user during signup / login
-- create get recipients by last tipped (need second gsi)
+- actually text user during signup / login xx create get recipients by last tipped (need second gsi)
 - fix response type for auth errors (json not plaintext)
 - log verbose for performance monitoring
 - fix (req as any).thing = stuff

+Deploying TODO:
+- route higher port to port 80
+- run with pm2
+- probably need to add CW subscription filter